yasin-uzun/MethylPipe.1.0/README.md

 This function reads fastq files, demultiplexes them into single cells, performs filtering, mapping (alignment), DNA methylation calling  and quantification, dimensionality reduction, clustering and differential methylation analysis for the given input.
 All the outputs are placed into related directories in `working_dir`.

 ## Example Data
-To try MethylPipe with some example data, please contact the authors (see below).
+To try SINBAD with some example data, please contact the authors (see below).

 ## Citation
-If you use MethylPipe in your study, please cite it as follows: MethylPipe: Single Cell DNA Methylation Data Processing Pipeline, GitHub, 2020.
+If you use SINBAD in your study, please cite it as follows: SINBAD: A pipeline for processing SINgle cell Bisulfite sequencing samples and Analysis of Data
+, GitHub, 2020.

 ## Contact
 For any questions or comments, please contact Yasin Uzun (uzuny at email chop edu)